AmiraMinawi/SAUGO360/README.md

 # SAUGO360(CommunicationParser)
 ## Prerequisites
-1. You should have python 3 installed.
+1. You should have python 3 installed

 2. import csv.
 CSV is a Python library for dealing with csv files.